Stay up to date on the latest science with Brush Up Summaries.

 HSCs begin their development during embryogenesis in the dorsal aortic tissue and are additionally found in the placenta, yolk sac, and fetal liver.
 This fetal hematopoiesis process is necessary to produce the blood cells required for tissue development while generating a pool of undifferentiated HSCs.
-At birth, these HSCs migrate into and populate the newly-formed bone marrow and maintain a steady state of self-renewal and differentiation.1 HSCs function by producing red blood cells, platelets, and white blood cells throughout life, maintaining their levels following bleeding and infection.
-HSCs generally give rise to partly differentiated but proliferative progenitors, which differentiate into mature cells.
+At birth, these HSCs migrate into and populate the newly-formed bone marrow and maintain a steady state of self-renewal and differentiation.1 Differentiation of hematopoietic stem cells produces red blood cells, platelets, and white blood cells throughout life, maintaining their levels following bleeding and infection.
+HSCs generally give rise to partially differentiated but proliferative progenitors, which differentiate into mature cells.
 Because of this process, true HSCs are relatively rare in the human body.2

 Hematopoietic stem cell transplants

 For more than 60 years, hematopoietic stem cell transplants (HSCTs) have been the most common form of HSC therapy, and are a standard option for treating hematologic malignancies, immunodeficiency, and defective hematopoiesis disorders.
 HSCs are now derived from multiple sources, such as peripheral blood, umbilical cord blood, and bone marrow.
 Before transplantation, the receiving patient must undergo severe immunosuppressive procedures to prevent rejection of the new stem cells.3